Navratri

 All across the nation, this festival is celebrated in different ways reflecting the spirit of unity in diversity.
 Let us see how Goddess Durga is worshipped from the North to the South and from East to the West:

-• Devotees in Gujrat keep a fast for nine days, while in the evenings, dandiya nights are organized where people get together to perform the Garba dance to their heart’s fill.
+• Devotees in Gujarat keep a fast for nine days, while in the evenings, dandiya nights are organized where people get together to perform the Garba dance to their heart's content.

-• In Tamil Nadu, Kolu is the special attraction of these days.
+• In Tamil Nadu, Kolu is a special attraction these days.
 It is a 9-step ladder where each step is a representation of the 9 Navratri days.
 Miniature idols of Gods and Goddesses adorn each step of the ladder.

 • The same Kolu is called Batukamma Panduga in Andhra Pradesh, and it is worshipped on all nine days of the festival.
 At the end of the ninth day, the ladder is set afloat in a nearby waterbody.